google/open-location-code/README.md

 [![CDNJS](https://img.shields.io/cdnjs/v/openlocationcode.svg)](https://cdnjs.com/libraries/openlocationcode)

 Open Location Code is a technology that gives a way of encoding location into a form that is easier to use than latitude and longitude.
-The codes generated are called plus codes, as their distinguishing attribute is that they include a "+" character.
+The codes generated are called Plus Codes, as their distinguishing attribute is that they include a "+" character.

 The technology is designed to produce codes that can be used as a replacement for street addresses, especially in places where buildings aren't numbered or streets aren't named.

-Plus codes represent an area, not a point.
+Plus Codes represent an area, not a point.
 As digits are added to a code, the area shrinks, so a long code is more precise than a short code.